T-vK/MobilePassThrough/README.md

 - It might also be necessary to disable fastboot in the UEFI.

 ### Installation and configuration
-- Downlaod and install [normal Fedora](https://getfedora.org/) or the [KDE version](https://spins.fedoraproject.org/kde/)
+- Download and install [standard Fedora](https://getfedora.org/) or the [KDE version](https://spins.fedoraproject.org/kde/) (ideally in UEFI mode)
-- Make sure to crate a user account (with administrator rights) when you are asked
+- Make sure to create a user account (with administrator rights) when you are asked
 - Open a terminal and install git by typing the following, pressing enter after each line:

 ``` bash